implico/frontend-starter/README.md

 You can also add your custom directories by adjusting `dirs.custom`.
 See the commented out example below the dir definitions.

 ### Config object
 `config` object contains configuration parameters divided into key sections.
-Most of them have subsets regarding the environment: common (all), dev and prod.
+Most of them have subsets with options applied according to the environment mode: `common` (all), `dev` and `prod`.

 * global:
   * `global.globAdd`: glob pattern added to watch patterns (excludes temp files etc.)